 ObamaCare regulates health insurance companies, not your health care.
 In other words Government offers protections, but is not in control of your health care… You are!

-Watch the following video to understand how ObamaCare affects premium rate increases in 2014:
+Watch the following video to understand how ObamaCare affects premium rate increases in 2014 and beyond:

 The Facts on ObamaCare Insurance Premiums and the Medical Loss Ratio (80/20 Rule)

 The medical loss ratio, or 80/20 rule, helps to decrease the growth in premium rates.
 Since insurance companies have stricter regulations on what they can spend your premiums on there is less incentive for them to inflate rates.

 The 80/20 Rule generally requires insurance companies to spend at least 80% of the money they take in on premiums on your health care and quality improvement activities instead of administrative, overhead, and marketing costs.

 The 80/20 rule is sometimes known as Medical Loss Ratio, or MLR.
 If an insurance company uses 80 cents out of every premium dollar to pay for your medical claims and activities that improve the quality of care, the company has a Medical Loss Ratio of 80%.

 Insurance companies selling to large groups (usually more than 50 employees) must spend at least 85% of premiums on care and quality improvement.

 If your insurance company doesn’t meet these requirements, you’ll get a rebate from your premiums.